andrewsunglaekim/js-functions-semantics-and-abstractions/readme.md

 $ nodemon server.js
 ```

 > Nodemon runs node services that restart the service if it detects changes in the directory.
-We should be able to see messages in our browser now at `http://localhost:4000/messages/`
+We should be able to see json of some messages in our browser now at `http://localhost:4000/messages/`

 ## Framing - Abstraction (5/8)
 As developers we're told from the beginning to keep things DRY.
 It's something that constantly nags at us almost to a detriment.

 When we start weighing our decisions against one another, that's when real engineering starts.
 Abstraction is at the crux of all of that.

 Wikipedia: